What's the best punk EP of all time?

-Released in June 2016, it's nearly just as short – five songs in seven minutes — and it hits significantly harder than Greg Ginn et. al. Yet what's particuarly amazing is how the EP (and the band) confonts the treatment of transgender people by society — including those on the left — and has had enough of everyone's shit, to put it mildly.
+Released in June 2016, it's nearly just as short – five songs in seven minutes — and it hits significantly harder than Greg Ginn et. al. Yet what's particularly amazing is how the EP (and the band) confronts the treatment of transgender people by society — including those on the left — and has had enough of everyone's shit, to put it mildly.

 The band broke up shortly after the EP's release partly due to an elevated presence in the punk/music world, saying "the punk we care about isn’t supposed to be about getting big or becoming famous, it’s supposed to be about challenging ourselves and each other to be better people."
 I never got to see them live, and a close friend never lets me forget that.
 Nonetheless, this EP is a great document of a short-lived yet revolutionary group that, in my opinion, goes unrivaled to this day.

 Trans Day of Revenge by G.L.O.S.S is out now .
 Please consider supporting the artist directly by purchasing their album.